Tools to take participation to the next level

 Despite this almost universal commitment, the practice of engaging young people as informants is inconsistent at best, and (arguably) damaging at worst.

-Designed to radically shift your youth engagement practice from engagement to exchange, this new 2 day training has been developed with lived experience at its core.
-Facilitators Crystal Moon and Lauren Oliver have over 25 years of expertise between them drawn from lived experience and professional practice.
+Designed to radically shift your youth engagement practice from engagement to exchange, this 2-day training has been developed with lived experience at its core.
+Demonstrating YOUth exCHANGE in action throughout both days, facilitators Kirra-Alyssa Horley, K.C., Emilie Cuinn and Lauren Oliver draw their collective expertise from a combination of lived experience and professional practice.

 Attendees can expect to engage in a combination of reflection, discussion and action that: